 |Friday||08:00 - 18:30||None|

-Bratton Surgery is the smallest of our surgeries and is situated in the village of Bratton.
+Bratton Surgery is the smaller of our surgeries and is situated in the village of Bratton.
 Dr Edwards is the usual GP at Bratton, although other GP's will hold surgeries there to cover leave and illness.
 Please note that the Dispensary does not open until 09:00.

 | Day || Morning Hours ||Afternoon Hours|

 |Monday||08:30 - 13:00||Closed|

 |Thursday||08:30 - 13:00||13:30 - 16:30|

 Please note that our phone lines are open between 08:00 and 18:00 on weekdays.